vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

 Alternatively, you may choose to enable heartbeats unconditionally via `--heartbeat_enable`, again in conjunction with `--heartbeat_interval <duration>`.

-When the heartbeat writer is unconfigured, it still serves heartbeats at throttler requests, leased on-demand for `10s`.
-It is therefore not strictly necessary to configure the heartbeat writer.
+There is no need to configure the heartbeats as it will by default perform heartbeats upon each throttler requests, leased on-demand for `10s`.

 ## API & usage